 Medicare is paying close attention to when and how you have your patients sign an Advanced Beneficiary Notice (ABN).
 Specifically, whether you utilize the mandatory or voluntary ABN form correctly or not.
 Get it wrong, and your practice could be headed for a costly, time-consuming audit, which can lead to hefty recoupments, penalties, and fines.

 Your patients must sign the Medicare ABN form in certain situations for you to be compliant.
 Figuring out whether the ABN is mandatory vs. voluntary is where many practices fall short in complying with the requirements.
 Submitting incorrect forms can get you on Medicare’s radar, and even threaten your standing as a Medicare provider.

 Although figuring out if an ABN form is mandatory or voluntary is tricky, you can improve your accuracy with some expert guidance from Toni Elhoms, CCS, CPC, CPMA, CRC, AHIMA-Approved ICD-10-CM/PCS Trainer.
-During her upcoming 60-minute online training session on Wednesday, August 31st at 3 pm ET, you’ll receive step-by-step guidance on how to correctly determine how and when to issue both the mandatory vs. voluntary ABN forms correctly.
+During her 60-minute online training session, you’ll receive step-by-step guidance on how to correctly determine how and when to issue both the mandatory vs. voluntary ABN forms correctly.

-Here are just a few of the questions you’ll get answered during this upcoming 60-minute online training:
+Here are just a few of the questions you’ll get answered during this 60-minute online training: